 Although disc mulchers can lower stumps down to ground level, they don’t remove the stump under the ground like a drum mulcher.
 Depending on your needs, this may not be an issue.

-Both skid steer mulcher attachments have their strengths and weaknesses.
+Both skid steer tree mulcher attachments have their strengths and weaknesses.
 Your project will benefit from the services that either mulcher can provide.
 Your choice will vary depending on your needs and the scope of your undertaking.
 If your project is in an urban area, a drum mulcher may be a safer option for possible bystanders that will tackle more minor tasks.

 However, if you’re looking for a formidable machine that will eradicate the most challenging growth terrains, a disc mulcher will get the job done.
 If you’re in a rural area with thick trees and shrubs, a disc mulcher is the right choice for you.
-Rut Manufacturing has a catalog of attachments that will ensure your landscape will be maintained with proficiency and strength.
+Rut Manufacturing has a catalog of disc tree mulcher attachments that will ensure your landscape will be maintained with proficiency and strength.
 We know you work hard—let Rut’s tree mulchers transform your workday and ease your load.